 The Company's income tax provision was prepared using the separate return method.
 The calculation of income taxes on a separate return basis requires a considerable amount of judgment and use of both estimates and allocations.
 As a result, actual transactions included in the consolidated financial statements of GE may not be included in these combined financial statements.
-Similarly, the tax treatment of certain items reflected in the combined financial statements and tax returns of GE.
+Similarly, the tax treatment of certain items reflected in the combined financial statements may not be reflected in the consolidated financial statements and tax returns of GE.
 Therefore, items such as net operating losses, credit carryforwards, and valuation allowances may exist in the stand-alone combined financial statements that may or may not exist in GE's consolidated financial statements.
 Beginning in 2023, as a stand-alone entity, GE HealthCare will file tax returns on its own behalf and its deferred taxes and actual income tax rate may differ from those in the historical periods.